 Review: Why Gluu Ger?
 Why not!

 This review is beginning with the Adam pilot figure that was meant to be included with preordered Battlepod figures but took an extra year to bake.
 Adam comes in a small (15.7 x 10 x 5 cm) un-decorated cardboard box.
-A small black sticker on the box indicates the type and that this is not a retail product.
-So, not a lot of packaging to judge here but at least it’s efficient.
+The first retail Seth figure also shipped in a brown box and was available as version “1” which is metallic or version “2” which has the matte finish as indicated by a sticker on the box.
+A small black sticker on the box indicates the figure’s name.
+The sticker on all Adam figures indicate that it is “Not for Sale” while all other versions are labeled “Special Version”.
+I believe “Special Version” simply means it’s the first run intended primarily for Kickstarter backers.
+There’s not a lot of packaging to judge but at least it’s efficient.
 Inside the box is a tray that includes the figure and:

 1) Helmeted head